cran-task-views/TimeSeries/TimeSeries.md

 -   *Vector autoregressive (VAR) models* are provided via `ar()` in the basic stats package including order selection via the AIC.
-These models are restricted to be stationary. `r pkg("MTS")` is an all-purpose toolkit for analyzing multivariate time series including VAR, VARMA, seasonal VARMA, VAR models with exogenous variables, multivariate regression with time series errors, and much more.
-Possibly non-stationary VAR models are fitted in the `r pkg("mAr")` package, which also allows VAR models in principal component space. `r pkg("sparsevar")` allows estimation of sparse VAR and VECM models,
+These models are restricted to be stationary.
+    Possibly non-stationary VAR models are fitted in the `r pkg("mAr")` package, which also allows VAR models in principal component space. `r pkg("sparsevar")` allows
+    estimation of sparse VAR and VECM models,